PRODOFFICAL/Engineering-project/README.md

 -Use of Deploy Only in Arduino IDE

--OR Use of Visual Studio Code or Clion with Arduino Back Send Enabled
+-OR Use of Visual Studio Code or Clion with Arduino Plugin

 - Properly Wired Mechine
 - A Bit Of Luck